Jean-Baptiste-Lasselle/recette-deploiement-VDE/README.md

 P.S.:

-Maybe a word about what I am here doing:
+Maybe a word about what I am here doing.

 I have recently found a very interesting and valuable business use case for those kind of hybrid virtualization paradigms concepts you're working on, I will be glad to keep you informed on the matter.